zer0master/pyyaml-flatten-lists-tag/README.md

 # pyyaml-flatten-lists-tag

+## Background
-This is a small module supporting the !FlattenLists custom tag to render a list-of-lists value as a single list value; it's primary use is in handling the non-native YAML use acase of defining a list of common values (which may be something other than scalars) as an anchor in a configuration, and then needing to add it to a specific list elsewhere.
+This is a small module illustrating implementation of a `!FlattenLists` custom YAML tag to render a list-of-lists value as a single list value.
+Its primary use is in handling the non-native YAML use case of defining a list of common values (which may be something other than scalars) as an anchor in a configuration, then needing to merge it with a specific list elsewhere due to external requirements of the configuration.

-As an example, a YAML file of the form:
+As an example, consider a trivial YAML file of the form:
 ```
 refs:
   tags: &common_tags